 How should I prepare myself for the tests?

-The tests are noninvasive, but require small contacts to be placed around or in the eyes as well as around the head.
-Before attending you appointment, please ensure your face and skin are free of any creams, oils and make-up.
+The tests are noninvasive but require small contacts to be placed around or in the eyes as well as around the head.
+Before attending your appointment, please ensure your face and skin are free of creams, oils and makeup.

 Visual evoked potential (VEP):

-The recording of the activity of the retina is performed using the electroretinogram (ERG).
-To record the ERG dilating eye drops are used.
-In adults and older children small contacts are placed at the side of the eye and over the lower eyelid.
-In babies and young children, the contacts are placed at the side of the eye and below each eyelid.
-The contacts at the side of the eye are held by some tape.
+The recording of the retina’s activity is performed using the electroretinogram (ERG).
+To record the ERG, dilating eye drops are used.
+In adults and older children, small contacts are placed at the side of the eye and over the lower eyelid.
+In babies and young children, the contacts are placed at the side of the eye and below each eyelid and are held by some tape.
 You will be asked to look at a light that flashes at different speeds and brightness levels.

 Pattern Electroretinogram (PERG)

-The multifocal electroretinogram (mfERG) is a test that examines specific areas or focal points within the retina.
+The multifocal electroretinogram (mfERG) test examines specific areas or focal points within the retina.
 Small contacts are placed at the side of the eye and over the lower eyelid, similar to the ERG and PERG.
-Anaesthetic (numbing) drops will be instilled before applying the contacts over the lower eyelid.
+Anaesthetic (numbing) drops will be used before applying the contacts over the lower eyelid.
 You will be asked to look at a moving hexagonal pattern on a screen.

-The electro-oculogram (EOG) is a test that specifically measures the function of the retinal pigment epithelium layer (RPE), a very important layer that nourishes and supports the normal functioning of the retina.
-Small contacts are placed around the side of the eyes and you will be asked to follow a moving light from side to side.
-The test is performed in the dark as well as a in the light and dilating eye drops may be used.
+The electrooculogram (EOG) test specifically measures the function of the retinal pigment epithelium layer (RPE).
+This very important layer nourishes and supports the normal functioning of the retina.
+Small contacts are placed around the side of the eyes, and you will be asked to follow a moving light from side to side.
+Dilating drops will be used, and the test is performed in the dark and the light.